atarazana/gramola-operator/part-2-1.md

 ## Installing OLM

-Installing (and checking) OLM in a kubernetes cluster should be a straight forward task.
-Let's run first this command to check if OLM it's already installed intalled.
+Installing (and checking) OLM in a Kubernetes cluster should be a straight forward task.
+Let's run first this command to check if OLM it's already installed installed.
 Unless you have already installed OLM or your cluster is an OpenShift cluster you should get this error: 'no existing installation found'.

 ```sh
 $ operator-sdk olm status